top of page

 Her beauty caught the eye of Hades, her uncle and god of the Underworld, who fell in love with her from afar.
 Hades asked her father Zeus for her hand in marriage, and despite being an absentee father, he consented although he noted that Demeter would never acquiescence.
 So Hades decided to abduct Persephone.
 He rose from the Underworld unannounced and carried Persephone off in his chariot to live with him underground.

 Demeter searched the earth for her lost daughter, sometimes in the guise of an old woman.
 When she eventually learned of her daughter's fate, Demeter was distraught, to say the least.
 Demeter is known for her wrath and she brings to mind the phrase: ‘Hell hath no fury like a woman scorned’.
 This idiom, coined in 1697 by playwright William Congreve, specifically refers to a woman rejected romantically, and yet it seems apt for Demeter whose heart was crushed by a god from hell.
 The saying conjures up visions of an overly emotional woman, who is uncontrollable in her rage.
-I believe that Demeter (along with Hera) was a prototype for this female stereotype, which is still exists today.
-This unfavourable typecast is often used to dimmish women’s reasonable feelings of rage and anger.
+I believe that Demeter (along with Hera) was a prototype for this female stereotype, which still exists today.
+This unfavourable typecast is often used to diminish women’s reasonable feelings of rage and anger.

-Perhaps back in ancient Greece such displays of rage and anger were more palatable than they are today, as Demeter was a popular god to which temples were devoted.
-Moreover Demeter’s sense of powerlessness against the abduction of her daughter would have resonated with many mothers of ancient Greece whose daughters were married off at a young age at the determination of their fathers.
+Perhaps back in ancient Greece, such displays of rage and anger were more palatable than they are today, as Demeter was a popular god to which temples were devoted.
+Moreover, Demeter’s sense of powerlessness against the abduction of her daughter would have resonated with many mothers of ancient Greece whose daughters were married off at a young age at the determination of their fathers.

 There are many stories of Demeter’s fury which she meted out whilst on her travels in search of her daughter.
 One such story sees her turn a man into a gecko for making fun of her whilst she was in the form of an old woman.
 At the peak of her frustration she induced a great famine by refusing to tend to the earth.
 Zeus begged her to end the famine but she only relented once Zeus agreed to intercede for the release Persephone.